abuiles/ember-101/hands-on.md

 T> If we are using Firefox or Chrome, we can use JSONView to have a readable version of **JSON** in our browser.
 T> [Firefox Version](http://jsonview.com) or [Chrome Version](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc).

-In our **Ember.js** application, we need to specify somehow that every time we go to URL **/friends**, then all our users should be loaded and displayed in the browser.
+In our Ember application, we need to specify somehow that every time we go to URL **/friends**, then all our users should be loaded and displayed in the browser.
 To do this we need to specify a **Route**.

-[Routes](http://emberjs.com/api/classes/Ember.Route.html) are one of the main parts of **Ember.js**.
+[Routes](http://emberjs.com/api/classes/Ember.Route.html) are one of the main parts of **Ember**.
 They are in charge of everything related to setting up state, bootstrapping objects, specifying which template to render, etc. In our case, we need a **Route** that will load all our friends from the **API** and then make them available to